julhaas91/julhaas91.github.io/_pages/recommendations.md

 ---
 This page contains a list of recommendations from clients and partners, with a TL;DR (too long didn't read) version for each recommendation created using a large language model:
 <br><br>✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦<br><br>
+**TL;DR (AI summary): <br>_Julius rapidly developed a multi-agent AI prototype leveraging Google Cloud, LangGraph, and MCP, while significantly improving code quality._**<br><br>
+_"I worked with Julius during the early stages of our startup.
+His expertise in multi-agent AI systems and Google Cloud technology was invaluable.
+In just two weeks, Julius built a fully functional prototype, including the frontend, backend, CI/CD pipelines, semantic release management, and deployment.
+Julius also provided critical guidance on software design decisions, greatly enhancing our code quality and development process.
+His work with LangGraph and the recently released Anthropic’s Model Context Protocol (MCP) was particularly valuable.
+Julius is a highly skilled engineer and problem solver, bringing valuable expertise to any team.
+I highly recommend him to anyone seeking a top-tier engineer and advisor."_ <br><br>**[Ajay Miryala](https://www.linkedin.com/in/ajay-sai/), Founder @ Stealth AI Startup**
+<br><br>✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦<br><br>
 **TL;DR (AI summary): <br>_Julius led the development of a cloud-native data platform for real-time algorithmic trading, showcasing expertise in Google Cloud and excellent communication skills._**<br><br>
 _"Julius led the development of our cloud-native data platform for real-time algorithmic trading in energy markets.
 Starting from scratch, he and his team launched a **production-ready MVP in under a year**.
 The platform integrates **diverse data sources** (REST, SOAP, WebSocket, FTP, AWS SNS), **scales automatically** for high workloads, and allows **seamless expansion to new sources and users** across business areas.
 The platform **supports 10 trading experts daily**.
 Going forward, algorithms on a Machine Learning platform will provide trading signals based on the data within the platform.